HomeDirectoriesThe Green Deception: When Business Listings Lie About Being Eco-Friendly

 Community reporting systemScalable, community engagementRequires active user baseReview-based directories

-A strategic approach for most directories would be to implement a hybrid model that:
+A strategic approach for most directories would be a hybrid model that:

 1. Allows businesses to make environmental claims with appropriate documentation